larsll/deepracer-for-cloud/README.md

 ## Environment Setup

 The environment is set via the `CLOUD` parameter in `system.env`; it can be `Azure`, `AWS` or `Local`.
 It is case-insensitive.
 Depending on the value the virtual or native S3 instance will be configured accordingly.

-Note: If in the `bin/prepare.sh` script then the working directory `/mnt/deepracer` will be provided based on the temporary storage partitions made available.
-If you want to provision the working directory in a different fashion then just ensure that a volume is mounted on `/mnt` or `/mnt/deepracer` with sufficient storage.

 ### AWS